TOMOMI MIKAWA

 Life Coach

 Tomomi works from a client-centered, collaborative approach using mindfulness.
 She strongly believes that each individual is equipped with the necessary strengths and resources to overcome life challenges and obstacles when getting the appropriate help and support from others.
-Tomomi aspires to journey with her clients toward transformation and personal growth, providing encouragement and instilling hope.
+Tomomi finds it truly rewarding to witness her clients heal, grow, and become more hopeful and happier.

 Tomomi’s work is shaped by her own life story and professional experiences.
 Having lived in different countries and having been exposed to different cultures and ways of life, Tomomi has acquired and developed a deep understanding of cross-cultural issues and various acculturation challenges that can put a person under enormous stress often without realizing.
 She has openness and curiosity to learn about her clients’ unique backgrounds, customs, values, and beliefs.
-She is also a survivor herself, and understands how the loss of a loved one can impact a person’s life and the lives of others around him or her.
-Professionally, Tomomi worked as an executive coordinator in one of the world’s largest business advisory firms, a freelance interpreter/translator, and an editor for a medical journal prior to working as a therapist.
+She is also a survivor herself and understands how the tragic loss of a loved one can impact a person’s life and the lives of others around him or her.
+Moreover, she had her family members struggling with illnesses and directly experienced what it is like to care for a family member and interact with medical professionals for them, all of which taught her what is most important and helpful for the patient’s side.
+Professionally, Tomomi worked as an executive assistant in one of the world’s largest business advisory firms, a freelance interpreter/translator, and an editor for a medical journal prior to working as a therapist.

 Tomomi received her Bachelor of Arts degree in French Studies and Studio Art from Mills College and her Master of Arts degree in Marital and Family Therapy from the California School of Professional Psychology at Alliant International University.
 She is a Clinical Member of California Association of Marriage and Family Therapists (CAMFT).